fbeline/fsm-clj/doc/documentation.md

     :state) ;; => :lock
 ```

-The guard handler must be a function with two parameters, being the first the current state and the second the message
+The guard handler must be a function with two parameters, being the first the accumulator and the second the message
 sent by `send-event`.